 Cloudsoft AMP enables this application-centric approach to resilience by providing a rich, live model of applications to manage the necessary multiplicity of monitoring and automation systems.

 Fig.2 REAP - Resilience, Efficiency, Agility, Productivity

 Manual recovery is time-consuming and costly.
 When an application fails, your team may need to interrogate multiple separate inventory systems before they can even begin to diagnose the problem and restore service.

 When AMP detects an issue, it automatically deploys the recovery pattern to resolve it, meaning that system failure is not only much less likely to occur but in the event it does, occurs for a much shorter period of time.
 AMP can support applications to exceed “five-nines”, or 99.999% availability.
 This equates to less than 5 minutes of downtime per year.

-Find out more about application resilience in our eBook, or book a conversation with one our Solution Architects to find out how AMP can enable the resilience you need to drive value from hyperautomation.
+Find out more about resilience in our Continuous Resilience Resource Center or book a conversation with one our Solution Architects to find out how AMP can enable the resilience you need to drive value from hyperautomation.

 Gartner, Predicts 2021: Accelerate Results Beyond RPA to Hyperautomation, Stephanie Stoudt-Hansen, Frances Karamouzis, Melanie Alexander, Laurie Shotton, Nicole Sturgill, Rajesh Kandaswamy (December 2020)

 IDC: Intelligent Process Automation: The New Business Automation Toolkit

 CSO Online: EU's DORA regulation explained: New risk management requirements for financial firms, Dan Swinhoe